OccultusCaudex/mate-themes-extras/README.md

 --Zukitwo-Wise

-Installation:
+Use NOCONFIGURE=1 ./autogen.sh for generate configure and make files.

-You have to use autogen.sh with configure flags to enable a theme.
+You have to use ./configure with configure flags to enable a theme.

 Without a flag nothing will compile!